GabeScott/standard-works-vault/General Conference/2020 April - Come and Belong.md

 # Come and Belong

-*By Dieter F. Uchtdorf - Of the Quorum of the Twelve Apostles*
+By Elder Dieter F. Uchtdorf - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 2020 General Conference*

+>*We invite all of God’s children throughout the world to join us in this great endeavor.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2020/04/54uchtdorf?lang=eng)

 My dear brothers and sisters, my dear friends, each week members of The Church of Jesus Christ of Latter-day Saints all around the globe worship our beloved Heavenly Father, the God and King of the universe, and His Beloved Son, Jesus Christ.
 We ponder the life and teachings of Jesus Christ—the only sinless soul who ever lived, the spotless Lamb of God.
 As often as we can, we partake of the sacrament in remembrance of His sacrifice and recognize that He is the center in our lives.

 We love Him and we honor Him.
 Because of His profound and eternal love, Jesus Christ suffered and died for you and me.
-He broke open the gates of death, shattered the barriers that separated friends and loved ones, and brought hope to the hopeless, healing to the sick, and deliverance to the captive.
+He broke open the gates of death, shattered the barriers that separated friends and loved ones,[^1] and brought hope to the hopeless, healing to the sick, and deliverance to the captive.[^2]

 To Him we dedicate our hearts, our lives, and our daily devotion.
-For this reason, “we talk of Christ, we rejoice in Christ, [and] we preach of Christ, ... that our children may know to what source they may look for a remission of their sins.”
+For this reason, “we talk of Christ, we rejoice in Christ, \[and\] we preach of Christ, … that our children may know to what source they may look for a remission of their sins.”[^3]

+## Practicing Discipleship

 However, being a disciple of Jesus Christ involves much more than talking and preaching of Christ.
 The Savior Himself restored His Church to help us on the path to become more like Him.
 The Church of Jesus Christ of Latter-day Saints is structured to provide opportunities to practice the fundamentals of discipleship.
 Through our participation in the Church, we learn to recognize and act on the promptings of the Holy Spirit.
 We develop the disposition of reaching out in compassion and kindness to others.